xingty/CatGPT/README.md

 ### Features
 * Multiple topics
 * Multiple endpoints
 * Powerful and easy to use
+* Long Text Segmentation Support

 ### Installation